Quebec Route 125: Trace

-When it reaches Saint-Roch-de-l'Achigan, it is a little used country road.
-At the junction of Route 339, it takes it to form a short concurrency with the A-25 at its northern end.
-From Saint-Esprit, Route 125 becomes the main traffic route to the northwest of the Lanaudière region, the A-25 ending at Saint-Esprit.
-It heads towards Sainte-Julienne, where it forms a short concurrency with Route 337 to the vicinity of Rawdon.
+When Route 125 reaches Saint-Roch-de-l'Achigan, it is a little-used country road.
+At the junction of Route 339, it takes it to form a short concurrency with the Autoroute 25 at its northern end.
+From Saint-Esprit, Route 125 becomes the main traffic route to the northwest of Lanaudière since Autoroute 25 ends at Saint-Esprit.
+Route 125 heads towards Sainte-Julienne, where it forms a short concurrency with Route 337 to the vicinity of Rawdon.

-After Chertsey, for about 10 kilometres in the Entrelacs sector, it is a four-lane divided road.
-It then reaches Saint-Donat before ending at the entrance of Mont-Tremblant National Park.
+After Chertsey, Route 125 is a four-lane divided road for about 10 km in Entrelacs.
+It then reaches Saint-Donat before it ends at the entrance of Mont-Tremblant National Park.